-- Single sign-on, access proxy, access control engine, user inventory, device inventory, security policy, trust repository
+- Single sign-on, access proxy, access control engine, user inventory, device inventory, security policy, and trust repository.

-- To have every Google employee work successfully from untrusted networks without use of a VPN.
+- To have every Google employee work successfully from untrusted networks without the use of a VPN.

 You may display or use the BeyondCorp name only in connection with compliant implementations of BeyondCorp and related uses in the following ways: display or use of the BeyondCorp name in connection with your compliant implementation; your integration with a compliant implementation; your support for a compliant implementation; your BeyondCorp-compatible product; or in collateral, presentations, and marketing materials relating to compliant implementations of BeyondCorp.

 Use of the BeyondCorp logo or other Google brands in ways not expressly covered by this document is not allowed without prior written consent from Google (see the Guidelines for Third Party Use of Google Brand Features for more information).
 Send requests to email@example.com.

 “The BeyondCorp vision is without question the future of enterprise IT.
 BeyondCorp is an enterprise security model that builds upon 6 years of building zero trust networks at Google, combined with best-of-breed ideas and practices from the community.”— Steve Pugh Ionic Security CISO and former White House Military Office CISO